FG secures $747m loan for Lagos-Calabar highway

-The Ministry of Finance announced yesterday that Deutsche Bank arranged the facility.
+The Ministry of Finance announced, yesterday, that the facility was arranged by Deutsche Bank.

 Phase 1, Section 1 of the Highway is from Victoria Island to Eleko Village.